 Jordi López Batet was admitted to the Barcelona Bar Association in 1999.
 He has been a partner at the Spanish law firm Pintó Ruiz & Del Valle since 2008, and managing partner of the firm since 2015.
 He is focused on advising national and international clients of the corporate and sports law department of the firm, including athletes, clubs, leagues, federations and other sports institutions.
-He is an arbitrator at the Barcelona Arbitral Court and at the Arbitration Tribunal for Football, and acts as a professor on several courses and master's degree courses related to sports law.
+He is an arbitrator at the Court of Arbitration for Sport, at the Barcelona Arbitral Court and at the Arbitration Tribunal for Football, and also a member of the Anti-Doping Tribunal of the Union Cycliste International.
+He acts as a professor on several courses and master's degree courses related to sports law.